shionhonda/hippocampus-garden/content/blog/pandas_query/index.md

 ```
 <br/>

-## query Method
+## Method `query`
-Pandas has `query` method, which is easier to read and write than Boolean indexing.
+Pandas has a method `query`, which is easier to read and write than Boolean indexing.
 This method allows you to specify querying conditions in an SQL-like manner.

 ```python
 df.query('2 < tip < 3 and day in ["Sat", "Sun"]')